Dual D-Brane Actions in Nonrelativistic String Theory: Introduction

-Hitherto, S-duality transformations of the Galilean-invariant D-brane actions from \cite{Gomis:2020fui} have been explored almost only in flat spacetime, mostly in the context of noncommutative open string (NCOS) theory.
-The NCOS is known to be an open string sector in the framework of nonrelativistic string theory \cite{Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi}.
+Hitherto, S-duality transformations of the Galilean-invariant D-brane actions from \cite{Gomis:2020fui} have been explored almost only in flat spacetime, mostly in the context of noncommutative open string (NCOS) theory.~\footnote{For examples, see \cite{Berman:2000jw,Berman:2001rka} for NCOS-type limits of various extended objects in string/M-theory and relevant applications to holography.} The NCOS is known to be an open string sector in the framework of nonrelativistic string theory \cite{Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi}.
 NCOS was originally introduced by taking a stringy limit of relativistic string theory in the presence of a Kalb-Ramond field tuned to cancel the string tension.
 This limit naturally induces a codimension-two foliation structure that also appears in string Newton-Cartan geometry to which nonrelativistic closed strings are coupled.
 It is known that the four-dimensional NCOS gives an S-dual description of the strongly coupled, spatially noncommutative Yang-Mills theory with $\CN = 4$ supersymmetry \cite{Gopakumar:2000na}.
 It is also shown in \cite{Gopakumar:2000ep, Bergshoeff:2000ai} that the strongly-coupled five-dimensional NCOS is described by a theory of light open membranes (OM) on an M5-brane at a near critical three-form field strength.
 Such an OM theory arises as a membrane generalization of the NCOS limit of M-theory.
 This limit induces a codimension-three foliation structure in eleven-dimensional spacetime.
 This is in contrast to the codimension-two foliation in string Newton-Cartan geometry that nonrelativistic strings are coupled to.